MITEL-UNIUD/SlideJ/README.md

 ## Motivation

 SlideJ was created to provide a common framework for rapid prototyping of image processing and analysis of digital slides using ImageJ.
-It is based on Bio-Formats, which already provides digital slide access, but adds a layer of abstraction useful for many algorithms (though not all).
+It is based on Bio-Formats, which already provides digital slide access, but SlideJ adds a layer of abstraction useful for many algorithms (though not all).

 ## Installation